aaronpkelly/aaronpkelly.github.io/_posts/2020-01-03-making-my-posts-discoverable.md

 ---
 ```

-After committing my changes and waiting for the page to be rebuilt, what was the result in the HTML?:
+After committing my changes and waiting for the page to be rebuilt, what was the result?
+Here it is:

 ```
 <!DOCTYPE html>